 Why was the adaptation effect stronger along the horizontal meridian?
-In the few contrast adaptation studies that specified the locations tested, adaptation was tested throughout the entire visual field(72, 90, 94, 95) or exclusively along the horizontal meridian(50-53).
-To elucidate a possible mechanism for the stronger adaptation effect at the horizontal than the vertical meridian, we consider the following points: (1) Neurostimulation studies have revealed that V1 plays a causal role in adaptation(32, 38); (2) a positive correlation exists between contrast sensitivity and V1 surface area(69); (3) there is also a positive correlation persists after controlling for individual differences (Figure 4A, 4B).
-This correlation persists after controlling for individual differences (Figure 4B), but not for polar angle variability (Figure 4C); (4) neuronal density is uniform across the visual field(65, 66).
-Taken together, these findings suggest that the larger surface area and higher number of neurons at the horizontal than the vertical meridian contribute to the stronger adaptation effect at the horizontal meridian.
+Among the few contrast adaptation studies that specified tested locations, adaptation was either assessed throughout the entire visual field (54, 122, 126, 137) or exclusively along the horizontal meridian (55-58).
+To elucidate a possible mechanism underlying the stronger adaptation effect at the horizontal meridian, we consider the following points: (1) Neurostimulation studies have revealed that V1 plays a causal role in adaptation (36, 42).
+(2) A positive correlation exists between contrast sensitivity and V1 surface area (71).
+(3) V1 surface area is also positively correlated with the adaptation effect (Figure 7, top panel).
+This correlation persists after controlling for individual differences (Figure 7, lower left panel), but not after accounting for polar angle variability (Figure 7, lower right panel).
+(4) Neuronal density is uniform across the visual field (94, 95).
+Taken together, these findings suggest that the larger surface area and greater number of neurons at the horizontal than the vertical meridian contribute to the stronger adaptation effect at the horizontal meridian.